Cestaro0/Android/README.md

 ### ABD
-It is a command-line interface that allows direct communication and control of Android devices connected to a host computer.
-This versatile tool allows developers to access advanced Android operating system features and perform a variety of essential tasks such as installing and uninstalling apps, transferring files, diagnosing problems, simulating touch events, and more.
-It works via USB or TCP. most used commands:
+ADB (Android Debug Bridge) is a command-line interface that allows direct communication and control of Android devices connected to a host computer.
+This versatile tool enables developers to access advanced Android OS features and perform various essential tasks such as installing/uninstalling apps, transferring files, diagnosing problems, simulating touch events, etc. It works via USB or TCP.
+The most used commands are:
 ```
 adb root
 adb shell